 Cost Savings.
-As open source software, all the source code for OpenDDS is freely available and can be broadly adopted and used with no vendor lock-in, contracts, complex license management, or run-time licensing fees.
+As open source software, all the source code for the OpenDDS project is freely available and can be broadly adopted and used with no vendor lock-in, contracts, complex license management, or run-time licensing fees.
 See the OpenDDS license for details.

 Predictable Performance.
-Not only is OpenDDS fast, it is also predictable.
+Not only is OpenDDS technology fast, it is also predictable.
 It is designed for applications with demanding real-time requirements and mission-critical constraints, such as those found in C4I, industrial automation, distributed control and simulation, sensor networks, and distributed embedded systems.
 Real-time capabilities are enabled through quality-of-service (QoS) policies and transport configurations.

 Footprint-Friendly.
-OpenDDS is designed to be efficient and adaptable to meet end-system requirements and constraints.
+OpenDDS technology is designed to be efficient and adaptable to meet end-system requirements and constraints.
 Its layered architecture with composable features means different features can be added or omitted at compile time, depending on the needs of your application.
 Run-time configuration options and QoS policies can also be managed to affect footprint.
 In addition, Object Computing can help you optimize your solution based on application and platform demands.

 Ideal for Data-Driven Network Architecture.
-The DDS specification defines a distributed data-centric publish-subscribe (DCPS) connectivity and communication model that is ideal for data-driven networked applications, from edge environments to the enterprise to the cloud.
+The DDS specification defines a distributed data-centric publish-subscribe (DCPS) connectivity and communication model that's ideal for data-driven networked applications, from edge environments to the enterprise to the cloud.
 The DCPS architecture presents applications with a conceptual "global data space" through which they communicate.
 Application developers are free to focus on their applications, not on managing the inherent complexity of networked communications.